syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 # Convert HTML to PDF file in Azure Functions on Windows

-As the Azure Windows platform is a Sandboxed environment, the default HTML rendering engine Blink used in our HTML to PDF conversion is incompatible due to GDI Limitations.
-It is recommended that you use [Azure web applications in the Linux container.](Convert-HTML-to-PDF-in-Azure-App-Service-Linux.md) For converting HTML to PDF in Azure Functions on Windows you can use the following approach that fit your requirement,
+As the Azure Windows platform is a Sandbox environment, the default HTML rendering engine Blink used in our HTML to PDF conversion is incompatible due to GDI Limitations.
+It is recommended that you use [Azure functions in Linux](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-functions-linux) For converting HTML to PDF in Azure Functions on Windows you can use the following approach that fit your requirement,

 * [CefSharp](https://www.nuget.org/packages/CefSharp.OffScreen.NETCore/119.4.30) - this open-source library comes under a [BSD](https://github.com/cefsharp/CefSharp/blob/master/README.md) license.